 2. Admire the pinwheels

 Each year in June Kawagoe Hikawa Shrine have a pinwheel event.
 Their wind chime event is famous, but amazingly – to date – the pinwheel event is not that well known.
-This year, 2021, they’ve added a new section opposite the shrine grounds in what used to be the “dai ichi” car park.
-The car park was closed so they could put a kaikan there in place of the old one that is being torn down.
-Now the space in front of the new kaikan is a patio with some flowers and, for June only, a display of pinwheels.
+In 2021, they added a new section to the pinwheels, opposite the shrine grounds in what used to be the “dai ichi” car park.
+So now there are three areas with pinwheels.

 3. Appreciate the rain loving flower of June

 The largest hydrangea festival in Saitama is in Satte and normally runs for the whole month of June.
 This year the festival is going ahead, but for just three weeks.
 In addition, Kinsenji Temple (Ranzan) is opening again, as it did in 2022.
 Nogoji, the most famous hydrangea temple in Saitama, is also open for the first time in four years.
 In addition, there are still several other places around Saitama where you can see hydrangea.
 Here is more than 20 other places you can see hydrangea in Saitama Prefecture.

 Until 2018, the lavender fields in Ranzan where the largest in Kanto.
 Then in 2019 they were the largest in Japan.
 However, since typhoon Hagibis in 2019, they are only growing a smaller percentage and the lavender festival will be smaller than in 2019.
 In addition, you can also smell the lavender and see some Irises in Kuki in early June.
 And for the first time in four years, Kuki will have their ‘Blue Festival’ celebrating their purple flowers!